cse110-sp24-group20/cse110-sp24-group20/README.md

 # <img src='./admin/branding/Team404_Logo.png' width="30"/> 404
 Welcome to the repository for Team 404, a stellar project group for CSE110 at UCSD!
 We are on a mission to create an out-of-this-world software development project.
-Join us as we navigate the cosmos of coding and teamwork.
+Join us as we navigate the cosmos of coding and teamwork

 ## Introduction
 *Welcome aboard space cadets!*<br>